You know what’s beautiful? A crisp, concise bold message on a hat, the accessory that pulls your entire look together.

 - Choose your thread colors.

-On the next page, you’ll be taken to the order confirmation page.
-Your order will have a $8.95 digitization fee.
+If you haven’t used one of our sample graphics which are already pre-digitized, your order will have a $8.95 digitization fee.
 The digitized file will then appear in your library, and you’ll be able to make future orders with no repeated digitization costs.

 Rock them around the city

-Now that you’ve made your order, all that’s left to do is to wait for your custom embroidery cap to arrive in the mail.
+Now that you’ve made your order, all that’s left to do is to wait for your custom embroidery hat to arrive in the mail.
 Once you’ve checked the quality, we’re sure you’ll have no qualms about putting it up for sale on your own online store.
 Read more about starting your own online garment store here.

 Have you tried out embroidery?
 What do you think?
 Anything we left out?